 Wellness Resources for the Post Community

 The Counseling Center’s top priority is to support the well-being and success of the Post community.
-One exciting resource available to all Post students, associates, and alumni is the multi-media, wellness platform, YOU@Post.
+One exciting resource available to all Post students, associates, and alumni is the multi-media, wellness platform, [email protected].
 It is designed to help users prioritize their own happiness and well-being with a customizable experience that includes self-assessments, goal setting tools, and a personalized feed of wellness articles and resources.

 Sometimes it is difficult to determine whether or not our concerns warrant the help of trained counselor.
 If you are unsure if you, or someone you know, should connect with a mental health professional for consultation or treatment, you can take a free online mental health screening.
 There are twelve different screenings that you can pick from based on your needs.
 They are anonymous and confidential.
 After taking the brief questionnaire, you will be given results, recommendations, and resources.
 These resources and more can be found on the Counseling Center’s webpage.